14 Reasons We're Obsessed with Picnicking

 The coolest thing since sliced bread?
 A selection of cheeses for topping it, of course!
-Fill up on favorites like Brie, cheddar, and Gruyere.
+Fill up on favorites like Brie, cheddar, and Gruyère.
 If you really want to get jazzy, add some meat and fruit to your tray.
 No-mess finger foods like bread, cheese and fruit are perfect for picnics.
 Pack small containers of cheeses, fruits and bread or crackers, and toss them in the picnic basket with the board.
 When you arrive at your picnic location, all you have to do is unpack!

 The Quality Time

 Picnicking is typically all about the food, but we also love spending time with the people we take on the picnic.
-Having a picnic is a great way to get outdoors with a few friends and just enjoy the time together.
-Rather than meeting up for a hurried lunch at a busy restaurant, grab a few pals and head to a park for an hour or two of relaxed conversation over food and drink.
+Having a picnic is a great way to get outdoors with a few friends or family members and just enjoy the time together.
+Rather than meeting up for a hurried lunch at a busy restaurant, grab a few pals and head to a park for an hour or two of relaxed socially-distant conversation over food and drink.

 The Finger Foods

 The best foods to pack in your picnic basket are things that are easy to eat and require minimal setup once you arrive at your picnic location.
 Premade sandwiches are a great option–and they don't have to be boring!
-Ditch the plain old peanut butter and jelly and go for a delicious grilled veggie sandwich.
+Ditch the plain old peanut butter and jelly and go for a delicious veggie sandwich.

 Whether it's brownies, bars, or pies, no picnic is complete without a sweet treat.
-Pack individually-wrapped cookies (they travel better than most desserts) and stick a few cartons of milk in your picnic basket, too.
+Pack individually-wrapped bars (they travel better than most desserts) and stick a few cartons of milk in your picnic basket, too.